 5-6 years(school grades K-1)

-Students build ensemble skills, musicianship skills, and learn basic note reading and writing through playing Orff instruments.
-Family and friends are invited to several class presentations, and students will participate in student recitals throughout the year.
+Students build ensemble skills, musicianship skills, exploring different instruments and learning various folk dances.
+Hand signs and Orff instruments are used to learn basic note reading and writing.
+Family and friends are invited to several class presentations.
 This class may also support individual music instruction whether taken concurrently or at sometime in the future.

 Choral Singing – Beginner